sailshq/whelk/README.md

 # Got result: 9
 ```

-Environment variables work exactly like CLI opts, with the same escaping rules for specifying JSON arrays and dictionaries.
+Environment variables work exactly like command-line opts, with the same escaping rules for specifying JSON arrays and dictionaries.

 ##### Setting a namespace